Reduce PCB Manufacturing Time Through Manufacturer Collaboration

 - MCAD collaboration: Everyone focuses on the electrical side when it comes to PCB design, but advanced electronics are carrying more stringent mechanical requirements.
 This is especially true with flex and rigid-flex PCBs.

-The integrated set of electronics design and manufacturing tools in Altium Concord Pro™ are ideal for collaboration with your customers and manufacturers.
+The sharing and data management tools in Altium 365™ are ideal for collaboration with your customers and manufacturers.
 You’ll be able to reduce PCB manufacturing time by preventing or streamlining any redesign process.
 This also helps you increase yield by ensuring your board will be fully manufacturable within your fabricator’s capabilities.
 These management and collaboration features integrate with the industry-standard PCB design tools in Altium Designer®, forming the industry’s most powerful design and production planning platform.